EsmadaStevens/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Using the chmod 744 to add execute permissions to a file Using chmod ug+x,o+r to change pe rmisions of a file Using chmod a+x file-name to add execution permissions to everyone
+Using the chmod 744 to add execute permissions to a file Using chmod ug+x,o+r to change pe rmisions of a file Using chmod a+x file-name to add execution permissions to everyone Using chmod 007 to remove permissions from the onwer and group